The-Mech-Minds/WRO26_Future-Engineers_TMM/README.md

      ssh-keygen -R tmm.local
      ssh pi@tmm.local

+   5.2 Arduino setup
+   - Install the Arduino IDE on the development machine used to program the Arduino.
+   - Upload arduino/steering_servo.ino to the Arduino Uno over USB before connecting it the Pi for normal operation.
+   - Confirm the Arduino's serial port name/number
+   - **********

-   5.2 Remote desktop (VNC)
+   5.3 Remote desktop (VNC)
    (enable VNC from Raspberry Pi configuration rather than running a standalone server, so the VNC session shares the active desktop instead of creating a sperate one) sudo raspi-config sudo reboot connect from a VNC viewer to tmm.local (or the IP from hostname -I). only use a standalone TigerVNC server (tigervnc-standalone-server, vncserver :1) if a separate virtual desktop session is specifically needed, it does not share the Pi's physical desktop.

-6. Software Environment
+7. Software Environment
    sudo apt update
    sudo apt install -y python3-lgpio python3-opencv python3-smbus2 i2c-tools
    verify: